Home

 16. There are passing thrills, from many sources natural and otherwise; and there is also confident stability, rooted in profound multi-faceted love.
 Contentment and lassitude are different things, while obtaining personal goals and striving in larger spheres can happen at the same time.

 17. Teenagers want freedom to do whatever they want, right away.
 Ask, what can you do?
 What knowledge, skills, and self discipline will be put to good use?
 Anyone can defiantly announce they're going to climb Mount Everest, but they might end up mooching from actual climbers at base camp.
-Even driving a car requires some ongoing basics.
+Driving a car and balancing a budget require some ongoing basics.

 18. If you think you know any normal people, you don't know them very well.
 Most people seem ordinary, and may act shallow upon first meeting them, yet they can reveal amazing special traits.
 Conversely, some folks who appear unusual, perhaps garish or rebellious, could be rather plain inside.

-20. It's fun and easy to divide humans into Our Good People and Those Other People.
-Folks have more-or-less melanin, and more-or-less money.
+22. It's fun and easy to divide humans into Our Good People and Those Other People.
+Folks have more-or-less melanin, and more-or-less money; also behave differently in the bedroom and in the voting booth.
 Based upon such factors, celebrity is boosted or dehumanizing commences.
 In reality, as Solzhenitsyn observed, there's a line through every heart.
 An awareness of human commonality is increasing.

-22. Perspective matters.
+24. Perspective matters.
 From an ideological viewpoint, even for someone who simply "believes they'll have another beer," others take on a different look.
 Radical leftists speak of libertarians and conservatives as though identical, while religious conservatives rarely bother to distinguish between atheists and antitheists.
+Respectful conversations help.

-24. It's never enough.
+26. It's never enough.
 For purists, no politician, or media outlet, or business, or enduring organization; is ever sufficiently conservative, or leftist, or devout, or any other belief.
 Firebrands get frustrated, then "people had better wake up!" becomes a mantra.
 Some will push hard, while zealots get violent.
 In reality, the Ends do not justify the Means, rather the Means build the Ends.
+(Here's a meme graphic .)

-26. Many people are ambitious, a few are control freaks.
+28. Many people are ambitious, a few are control freaks.
 Whether it's a village big man, a royalist aristocracy, a dictator's oligarchs, a capitalist upper class, or a socialist nomenklatura; virtually all human societies will produce a wealthy elite.
-It's incorrect to blame a particular system: many promote forceful exploitation, while a genuine free market does not.
+It's incorrect to blame a particular system, as many promote forceful exploitation, while a genuine free market does not.

-28. Human bodies are not mere sock puppets for a controlling soul, nor are humans just clever meat controlled by hormones and neurons.
+30. Human bodies are not mere sock puppets for a controlling soul, nor are humans just clever meat controlled by hormones and neurons.
 Our souls are quintessential, while DNA is fundamental.
 With coaching, humans can rewire their own brains.
-Both fundamentalists and antitheists could benefit from understanding this.
+Both fundamentalists and antitheists could benefit from understanding all this.

 ♦ We humans are rather complicated in our nature and relationships.
 Thus, there will be rare personal exceptions to many of these Several Laws.
 Among the people who read these laws, virtually everyone will assume, if not insist, that they are among those exceptions.